Online Master of Science in Health Services Administration

 Students may apply to this program in one of two ways:

-• Option 2: If you have certificates in progress, you don’t have to apply again and can instead complete the dual degree or change of program application.
+Option 2: If you have certificates in progress, you don’t have to complete the entire application process again and can instead complete the dual degree or change of program application.
 You may apply approved graduate certificate credits already completed to this degree.

-Applying to the MS in Health Services Administration
+Apply to the Online MS in Health Services Administration Program

 To apply to our master’s in health services administration program, please submit the following materials:

-Because this program is fully online, admitted students are not able to obtain a student (F-1) visa to pursue this degree.
-However, students outside the US may complete this program online in their home country.
-Other nonimmigrant visa holders currently in the United States should contact the Center for Global Engagement.
+This program is fully online; admitted students will not be eligible to receive a student (F-1) visa to pursue this degree.
+Non-U.S. citizens residing outside of the United States may not complete this program online from their home country.
+If you currently hold a non-immigrant visa and are residing in the United States, please contact the Center for Global Engagement at globalflint@umich.edu for guidance regarding your eligibility.

 Estimated Tuition and Cost

-Learn more about UM-Flint’s tuition and financial aid to start planning for your graduate degree.
+Learn more about tuition and financial aid to start planning for your graduate degree.